Andrew-Ricciardi/writeups/malicious-websites/README.md

 2. Pull the HTML, do not execute it. `curl -sL <url> -o page.html` in a throwaway VM, then read it offline with scripts stripped in your head, not in a browser.
-3. Grep for the tells: `atob`, `eval`, `fromCharCode`, `unescape`, `document.write`, `iframe src=`, `window.location`, `fetch(` or `XMLHttpRequest` pointed at raw IP addresses, base64 blobs several hundred characters long.
+3. Grep for the tells: `atob`, `eval`, `fromCharCode`, `unescape`, `document.write`, `iframe src=`, `window.location`, `fetch(` or `XMLHttpRequest` pointed at raw IP adresses, base64 blobs several hundred characters long.
 4. Check where it wants to send you: every host in the file, and whether any of them are raw IPs, freshly registered lookalike domains, or free hosting subdomains.
 5. Defang everything you write down. `hxxps://example[.]com` so nobody, including you, accidentally clicks it later.